efeelize/eng/kaiyan/value/work_life_balance.md

 ## 11)monotonous /mə'nɑtənəs/ [adj.无变化的]
 > monotonous:if something is monotonous, you're always doing the same thing over and over again.maybe your job is just to, like answer phones and that's it.
 You could say oh, my job is very monotonous.
 I just answered the phone, that's it.

-## 12)get down to work /gɛt daʊn tu wɜrk/ 开始工作、埋头苦干
+## 12)get down to work  [开始工作、埋头苦干]

-## 13)in progress /ɪn ˈprɑˌgrɛs/ 还在进行中
+## 13)in progress[还在进行中]

-# 4.
+# 4.status
 ## 1)soul-sucking [adj.令人心力交瘁的]
 > So this just means it makes you miserable.You hate it.
 So basically it makes you feel like you have no soul, life is meaningless.so we can also say this job takes the life out of me.

-## 2)worse for wear /wɜrs fɔr wɛr/ 疲惫不堪的、状态不好
+## 2)worse for wear [phr.疲惫不堪的、状态不好]
+> so worse for wear, you can kind of think of this as being a little bit worn out.Basically, you look tired, and you look like you are not in good shape.this could be used to talk about people, but not only people.

+> 2)you could use it for objects as well, I think we use it a lot for like cars. car's looking a little worse for wear.especially maybe if you took it for a road trip.

-## 3)on the go  忙个不停、奔波
+## 3)on the go  [phr.忙个不停、奔波]
+> so on the go, kind of could also mean that, you're constantly busy and doing things. it kind of means that you're kind of doing them now, they're in progress. this is one thing they always use on TV, like, he lives on the go, but he needs to have a healthy breakfast, so here's a way you can have a healthy breakfast on the go.

-## 4)run off my feet 忙得不可开交
+## 4)run off my/your feet [phr.忙得不可开交] & swept off your feet [phr.神魂颠倒]
+> if you're run off your feet, you can kind of imagine that you're running around all day to trying to just complete tasks.So much to do.that’s a little bit more negative,it sounds like a very tired mother.

+> 2) if you're swept off your feet, then it kind of means that you're kind of amazed or like just carried away with some kind of, like emotion.

-## 5)worn out /wɔrn/ 疲乏、劳累
+## 5)worn out /wɔrn/ [疲乏、劳累]

-## 6)loosen up 放松
+## 6)loosen up [放松]

-## 7)juggle  应付复杂的局面

-## 8)keep it together 维持安定、井井有条
+## 7)cutthroat /cut-throat/ cut throat /ˈkʌtˌθroʊt/ [残酷的] & cutthroat business practices
+> 1)we often see this word as two words, cut throat.
+But it will also be one word, and other time it will be a hyphenated word.
+But you can obviously get the meaning of cutthroat like, competition is so fierce that I am going to cut your throat to get this job, or wife, or house, or something.Cutthroat is kind of competitive, when you're constantly worried about losing your job, or being fired.

+> 2) And you'll probably have heard this being used for, some notorious companies, like Amazon.
+Amazon's quite cutthroat.cutthroat business practices.
+You always hear about cutthroat competition, or like a cutthroat world.

 # 5.life
-## 1)best years [n.大好年华] & 20-somethings 20多岁的人
+## 1)best years [n.大好年华] & 20-somethings [20多岁的人]
-> Basically the prime of your life.
+> 1)Basically the prime of your life.
 This is when you have kind of the ability and youth to do many different things.That's right.
 So what you might think are your best years, I might not think are my best years.
 But usually, you know, we could say best years are probably from like your 20s to your 40s.
 Something like that.

+> 2)twenty-somethings,it just bascially means people in their twenties.you also can say thirty-somethings,forty-somethings.But if you are ten,wo don’t really say ten-somethings,we normally say teens.

 ## 2)pursue [v.追求]
 > so when you pursue them you go after them.
 You tried to achieve these things.it's kind of like following.yeah it's a little bit more formal though.
 You might actually hear this like when you're watching the news and there's a car chase with police.
 They might be pursuing a criminal.they're in hot pursuit.